 Senior Lecturer Jo.Speirs@op.ac.nz

 Josie has worked at Otago Polytechnic since 2000.
-She is a Principal Lecturer and her key foci are community nursing and nursing theory.
+She is an Associate Professor and her key foci are community nursing and positive constructive education experiences.
 Her qualifications include an RN from Christchurch Polytechnic, a BA and MEd (Counselling) from the University of Otago, and a GCTLT and certificate Mata a Ao Maori from Otago Polytechnic.
 Her research interests include communication, learning through narratives, storytelling, health promotion and flexible learning.